jamercee/signet/README.md

 they choose your software.

 The signet approach is simple.
 Your python app is scanned and a sha1 hash of it's content is calculated.
-Signet then recursively scans its dependencies and calculates sha1 hashes for each of them.
+Signet then recursively scans it's dependencies and calculates sha1 hashes for each of them.
 These hashes are then incorporated into a loader which is compiled to an executable program which will act as your application's loader.

-You then deliver these two files to your client; your newly built loader and your application with instructions they should run the loader.
+You deliver these two files to your client; your newly built loader and your application with instructions they should run the loader.
 When invoked, it will recalculate the sha1 hashes for your app and it's dependencies to confirm they match the pre-calculated values.
 If they match, execution is transferred to your application.
-If tampering is detected, it emits an error message and terminates, without ever running any of the tampered coded.
+If tampering is detected, it emits an error message and terminates without ever running any of the tampered coded.

 For example, say you had application called *hello.py*.
-On windows, Signet would create a loader for this app called hello.exe (on linux it would create hello).
+On windows, Signet would create a loader for this app called *hello.exe* (on linux it would create *hello*).
 This is the program your clients would run.
 But the logic for your application would still be within hello.py, which means your client retains full access to your source.

 ### Code signing